 Plaster (calcium sulfate dihydrate) is commercially available in many different qualities.
-The type most commonly used for architectural model building is called Plaster of Paris, Alabaster Gips, or Modellbaugips 0 — and combines good workability with a reasonable amount of strength.
+The type most commonly used for architectural model building is called Plaster of Paris, Alabaster Gips, or Modellbaugips 0, and combines good workability with a reasonable amount of strength.

 Plaster transitions from a pourable liquid to a pliable solid to a dried mass throughout a couple of days.
-The most interesting stages happen during the first 45–60 min after mixing plaster and water.
+The most exciting stages happen during the first 45–60 min after mixing plaster and water.

 Liquid Stage